Rate this Page

 }

-This method creates a root actor on a fresh, isolated proc.
+This method takes ownership of self and creates a root actor on a fresh, isolated proc.

 • The proc is local-only and cannot forward messages externally.